 Our practitioners collectively have over 35 years experience, specialising in laser treatment.

 Just being a nurse, a doctor or a beauty therapist isn’t enough.
 Laser specific training and qualifications are obviously vital.
-Firstly we work strictly under Doctor Protocol and our medical expertise ongoing is provided by Dr Paul Myers.
+Firstly we work strictly under Medical Protocol and our Specialist Doctor provides ongoing Expert Medical Advice.

 As well as being a qualified Doctor/General Nurse/General Beauty Therapist, with a specialist interest in Dermatology and/or Aesthetics, medical laser specific training is critical for all laser operators.
 Training in laser safety first and foremost.
 Core of Knowledge covering laser physics, laser classification, equipment maintenance, hazards & dangers, and all elements of the MDA Guidance Document & CSA2000 to comply with National Minimum Standards.
 Dermatology in Laser Medicine, Laser delivery and associated side effects, Practical & Theoretical for each laser system in use and for each treatment being administered.
 Skin pathologies & Laser tissue interaction.
 All operators should be able to give sight of copies of their laser specific training certificates and regular updates.
 Sadly many new ‘start-up’ clinics have only had the engineer who delivered the machine brief them ‘how to use it’ and left a manual.

 All our laser practitioners meet qualification, laser safety and insurance standard.
 Our certificates are displayed in the treatment rooms for you to see at your consultation.